khusmann/benlink/README.md

 ## Disclaimer

-This project is an independent grassroots effort, and is **not** affiliated with or endorsed by Benshi, Vero, RadioOddity, BTech, or any other radio company.
+This project is an independent grassroots effort, and is **not** affiliated with or endorsed by Benshi, Vero, RadioOddity, BTech, or any other company.

 Use this library at your own risk.
 I am **not** responsible for any damage caused to your radio or any other equipment while using this library.